LukeCloete/Java-hangman-game/README.md

 ## About the project

-A fun game showcasing some Java fundamentals.
+A simple implementation of the Hangman game showcasing some Java fundamentals.

 ## Screenshot